 Our study has limitations that must be considered.
-It was only evaluated once when the patient attended the pediatric neurology outpatient clinic.
+It was only evaluated once when the patient attended to pediatric neurology outward clinic.
 Thus, it can not simultaneously investigate the correlation among those clinical characteristics for hearing loss following AES children.
-Ideally, the patient should be checked twice, once when admitted to the hospital ward and the second when they attended the outpatient clinic.
+Ideally, the patient should be checked twice, once when admitted to the hospital ward, and the second one when they attended the outward clinic.